-A widget holding focus (in a currently focused window) will receive mouse
+A focused widget (in an actively focused window) will receive

 mouse-motion(), mouse-button-up(), as well as keyboard events

-AG_WidgetUnfocus() removes the focus state from the given widget and its children (but not the parent window if any).
+AG_WidgetUnfocus() removes the focus state from the given widget and its children, recursively.

 AG_WidgetForwardFocus() arranges automatic forwarding of the focus to a specified widget.
-Whenever AG_WidgetFocus will be invoked on widget, the focus will be given to widgetToFocus instead.
+Whenever obj gains focus, Agar will arrange for the focus to be transferred automatically to widgetToFocus.

 The AG_WidgetArea() routine tests whether view coordinates x and y lie inside of the widget's allocated space.
 The AG_WidgetRelativeArea() variant accepts widget coordinates.

-AG_WidgetBlit*() routines must all be invoked from rendering context (i.e., the
+They must be called from rendering context (i.e., the

 The AG_WidgetBlit() function performs a software->hardware blit from the surface src to the video display at the given widget coordinates.
 AG_WidgetBlit() must invoked in rendering context.
 See AG_Surface(3) for more information on the Agar surface structure.